MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/pricing-overview.md

 keywords: playfab, pricing, transition, modern pricing, legacy pricing, base rate ms.localizationpriority: medium
 ---
-# PlayFab Pricing Overview
+# PlayFab pricing overview

 > [!WARNING]
 > PlayFab customers on the legacy pricing model (MAU based pricing) will need to update their account plans to the modern pricing model prior to **10/31/2020** at which time MAU based pricing will no longer be supported. **[Learn how to update your account](../pricing/transition.md)**.

 **Want to learn more about PlayFab pricing?** The following articles can help you understand PlayFab's pricing model, how to view your estimated bill, and how to manage account upgrades and titles launches through Game Manager.
-View the most up-to-date offers and prices at [PlayFab.com/Pricing](https://www.PlayFab.com/pricing).
+View the most up-to-date offers and prices at [PlayFab pricing](https://www.playfab.com/pricing).

 1. **[Billing Summary](../pricing/billingdetails.md):** View past and present estimated costs.